abarax/resume/resume.md

     Senior Software Developer, 2010 - Present

-    - I was the lead on the new development of the 'Fare Search' web service.
-This is one of Virgin Australia's major sales channel's and hence, a critical part of the business.
-It services millions of requests per day and required an unending amount of performance investigation and architecting.
     -  Designed and developed complex distributed systems using Java which supported business processes relating to aircraft.
 These systems directly improved the 'On Time Performance' of the airline and saved a significant amount of both time and money for the business.
     - Java, EJB, OSB, Weblogic, ANTLR, Coherence, Spring

     ***Unify Project***

 	- I was the lead on the new development of the 'Fare Search' web service.
 This is one of Virgin Australia's major sales channel's and hence, a critical part of the business.
-It services millions of requests per day and required an unending amount of performance investigation and architecting.
+It services millions of requests per day and required an unending amount of performance investigation and architecting as well as coordination with numerous teams spanning the organisation.
 	- I was requested to go on a trip to Dehli, India to ensure some key projects, that were outsourced, got over the line and met their deadlines.
 Virgin had contracts with external vendors that were dependant on the work being done in these projects and hence it was critical that they were delivered on time.
 Once the projects started to delay myself and one other team member were sent to rescue them.
 	- Participated in the design and development of a connection manager proof-of-concept, using Oracle Coherence and OSB, to facilitate the replacement of Virgin Australia's core reservation system.
 This would later become a fully fledged connection pooling manager and saved thousands of dollars from being paid to external vendors.